Ed94/gencpp/Readme.md

 ### *WHAT IS NOT PROVIDED*

-* Macro or template generation                : This library is to avoid those, adding support for them adds unnecessary complexity.
+* Macro or template generation                : This library is *currently* intended to avoid those, adding support for them adds unnecessary complexity.
+  * There may be an argument to support basic templates for substitution, to reduce symbol redundancy for the user, since debuggers tend to do well for them.
+  * Any sort of template complexity however to resolve if the subtiution is valid with templates would not be supported.
 * Vendor provided dynamic dispatch (virtuals) : `override` and `final` specifiers complicate the specifier serialization.
 (I'll problably end up adding in later)
 * RTTI
 * Exceptions
-* Execution statement validation              : Execution expressions are defined using the untyped string API.
+* Execution statement validation              : Execution expressions are defined using the untyped API.

 Keywords in from "Modern C++":

-* constexpr : Great to store compile-time constants, (easier to garantee when emitted from gentime)
+* constexpr : Great to store compile-time constants, (easier to guarantee when emitted from gentime)
 * consteval : Technically fine so long as templates are not used.
 Need to make sure to execute in moderation.
 * constinit : Better than constexpr at doing its job, however, its only c++ 20.
 * export    : Useful if c++ modules ever come around to actually being usable.